 - add extra information (parenthesis)

 Watch this clip of Chocolate Cake by Michael Rosen.

-- Write a sentence about chocolate cake where a comma has been used to make the sentence meaning clearer.
+2. Now write a sentence about chocolate cake where a comma has been used to separate two clauses.

-- Can you write three sentences or a short story to describe Michael’s chocolate cake adventure that uses commas or brackets to add extra information?
+3. Can you write three sentences to describe Michael’s chocolate cake adventure that uses commas to add extra information (parenthesis)?